mindbeam/unbase/README.md

 # What is Unbase?

-The idea behind Unbase is to create a framework that is fundimentally reactive, fault tolerant, and decentralized.
+Unbase is a concept for a database+application framework that is fundimentally reactive, fault tolerant, and decentralized.
+It seeks to address some very specific shortcomings in traditional database+application paradigms.
-Unbase is presently being designed.
+Unbase is presently under active design.

 ## Why
-In the interest of addressing some very specific shortcomings in traditional application design, Unbase is an attempt to create a truly distributed architecture that trancends device, geography, programming language, and orthodoxy.
+The Unbase concept is an attempt to create a truly distributed architecture that trancends device, geography, programming language, and present orthodoxy about what constitutes a "database".
 It seeks to blur the lines between application/database, and client/server.

 Classical relational databases are inherantly poor when it comes to decentralization.
-Multi-master has never been a buy-word for simplicity, nor will it magically solve all your operational problems.
+(Multi-master has never been a buy-word for simplicity, nor will it magically solve all your operational problems.)

-Some modern RDBMSes are trying to fix this, but largely they are trying to gain marketshare by pretending to be old-fasioned database:
+Some [modern](http://www.nuodb.com/) [databases](http://www.clustrix.com/) are trying to solve this, but they are trying primarily to gain marketshare by pretending to be old-fasioned database.
+They may be successful in this endeavor, but the solution they offer is far from holistic.
+They play nice with existing software stacks, offer a familiar SQL interface, solve a few problems, and leave lots more unresolved.

 * You must connect to them to transact business - Even if it's a process on the same machine, it's still far slower than if it were in-process
 * They lack integral queueing and push notifications.
 You must propagate these changes twice if your aim is to be reactive
  * Once for the DB replication itself, and again via an out-of-band message queue.